 The MSE is a 36 semester hour program.
 Students take courses in curriculum and instruction along with courses selected with a faculty adviser based on the student's area of concentration.
-The program culminates with a theory and research class and the completion of either a master's seminar aimed at producing a publishable manuscript, a research-based project, or a thesis depending on the student's interest.
-Coursework is completed through a combination of on-campus, online and field-based courses.
+The program culminates with a theory and research course and the completion of a master's research seminar, research-based project, or thesis depending on the student's interest.
+Coursework is completed through a combination of on-campus, online, and field-based courses.

 Admission to the Master of Science and Education

 In addition to admission requirements of the College of Graduate Studies, admission to the master's program requires the following:

 A baccalaureate degree from an accredited four-year institution

 A well-written statement of purpose describing your background and goals as well as the importance of this degree in achieving those goals

 Three letters of recommendation regarding your potential for doing master's level work from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about your ability to engage in graduate work in this degree program